 This program is ideal for:

-Earning the CCNA certification validates your ability to manage and troubleshoot modern networks.
-This certification is globally recognized and highly valued, directly opening doors to roles such as: Network Technician, Junior Network Administrator, and Help Desk Specialist.
+Earning the CompTIA Network+ certification validates your ability to manage and troubleshoot crucial network infrastructure.
+It is highly valued across all industries and serves as a prerequisite for many advanced certifications.
+This certification directly opens doors to roles such as: Network Field Technician, Junior Network Analyst, Data Center Technician, and Network Support Specialist.

 - -